Kisara05/RAPTOR/README.md

   <img alt="Shows an illustrated sun in light color mode and a moon with stars in dark color mode." src="raptor.jpg">
 </picture>

-## RAPTOR (Colab Customed without GPT --> SBERT x BART): Recursive Abstractive Processing for Tree-Organized Retrieval
+## RAPTOR (Colab Customed without GPT --> SBERT x BART x Flan-T5): Recursive Abstractive Processing for Tree-Organized Retrieval

 **RAPTOR** introduces a novel approach to retrieval-augmented language models by constructing a recursive tree structure from documents.
 This allows for more efficient and context-aware information retrieval across large texts, addressing common limitations in traditional language models.